Intuit UX Designer Salary in Israel | ₪356K-₪763K+ | Levels.fyi

 The median UX Designer compensation in Israel package at Intuit totals ₪618K per year.
-View the base salary, stock, and bonus breakdowns for Intuit's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Intuit's total compensation packages.
 Last updated: 11/12/2025

 Company